Diary travelogue of tiny stories of my incredible experience in Ladakh.

 Leh to Alchi to Ule

 Close your eyes for a second and open it again.
 See!
-Miles and miles of such lovely landscape!
+Miles and miles of such a lovely landscape!
 Mountains in all colors, brown, blue, white, grey.
 Did you know so many colors existed on mountains?
 And then, dotted by oases, like shiny green pearls.
 Sometimes, you came on roads where snow was turning into streams.
 Sometimes, ice, rocks, and streams lay side by side, in harmony.
 Every corner had a new marvel.

 We are moving out of Leh today.
 Leh to Alchi to Ule.
 That’s the plan.